The Tower of London (novel): Story

-The events of the book alternate between historical background and the plot of Lady Jane.
+The events of the book alternate between the historical background and the plot of Lady Jane.
 In Book II, incidents throughout the history of England from William the Conqueror to the 1820 Cato Street Conspiracy are mentioned.
 The novel returns to Lady Jane busying herself with prayer as she awaits her execution.
 Her only hope for freedom is to become a Catholic.
 There are conspiracies over Mary's rule of England, which come from those who supported the imprisoned Lady Jane and also those who wish to put Elizabeth I, the Protestant daughter of Henry VIII, on the throne.
-However, neither of these two sides succeed before the novel ends, and Lady Jane is executed.
+However, neither of these two sides succeeds before the novel ends, and Lady Jane is executed.